Xcal1bur/Sudoku/README.md

 # TODO

-* Generating Sudokus.
+* [X] Generating Sudokus.
-* Implement different methods of solving.
+* [ ] Implement different methods of solving.
-  * Improve current algorithm.
+  * [ ] Improve current algorithm.
-* Write tests.
+* [ ] **Write tests**.
-* Implement different versions of Sudoku like ["Alphabetical Sudoku"](https://en.wikipedia.org/wiki/Sudoku#Alphabetical_Sudoku).
+* [ ] Implement different versions of Sudoku like ["Alphabetical Sudoku"](https://en.wikipedia.org/wiki/Sudoku#Alphabetical_Sudoku).
-* Implement method to conveniently enter new riddles.
+* [ ] Implement method to conveniently enter new riddles.

+# License

+Copyright (C) 2020 David Voigt

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.